chandanhpcic/docs/source/manual/how-tos/two_factor.rst

 -----------------------
 Step 5 - Test the token
 -----------------------
-For testing the user authentication, OPNsense offers a simple tester.
+For testing the user authentication, Reticen8 offers a simple tester.
 Go to :menuselection:`System --> Access --> Tester`

 Select the Authentication server you have configured, and enter the user name.